fwup-home/fwup/docs/build_windows.md

     ./autogen.sh    # only necessary if building from a git source tree ./scripts/build_pkg.sh

-The script should exit successfully and you should have an `fwup.exe` binary, and a `fwup.*.nupkg` Chocolatey package.
+The script should exit successfully and you should have an `fwup.exe` binary, and an `fwup.*.nupkg` Chocolatey package.

 To install a pre-release Chocolatey Package: